 Do you have to pay your mortgage if your house is destroyed?

-Last year, the total of large-scale floods, tornadoes, hurricanes and the like climbed to 81.
+In 2016, the total number of major disasters declared by FEMA was 75.
 Few states are immune to natural disasters, and each event affects thousands of homeowners who are forced to cope with the physical and emotional damage, as well as the prospect of perhaps not being able to manage their mortgage payments.